 Lipolife Liposomal Curcumin uses liposomal encapsulation to improve bioavailability.
 A liposome is a nano-sized sphere or vesicle made from a phospholipid called phosphatidylcholine, which is the same substance found in our cell membranes.
 Liposomal encapsulation is a process that fills these bubbles with curcumin to provide a very effective method of bypassing the destructive elements of the gastric system and aiding the encapsulated nutrient to be delivered to the cells and tissues.

-In addition, [liposomal encapsulation showed] a faster rate and better absorption of curcumin were observed as compared to the other forms.
+In rat oral administration of liposome-encapsulated curcumin (LEC) showed high bioavailability of curcumin.
+In addition, a faster rate and better absorption of curcumin were observed as compared to the other forms.

 Curcumin as an Arthritis Treatment

 Curcumin reduces the pain, inflammation and stiffness related to rheumatoid arthritis and osteoarthritis.
 Traditionally Turmeric has been used in Chinese and Indian Ayurvedic medicine to treat arthritis.
 Curcumin blocks inflammatory cytokines and enzymes, including cyclooxygenase-2, the target of the active ingredient of a leading anti-inflammatory drug.
 Some recent studies have shown that curcumin has anti-inflammatory properties and modifies immune system responses.